 But what really matters with a car?
 Certainly reliability is a big factor.
 But how about what it actually costs you?

-Two new surveys, one by AAA and the other by Kelley Blue Book, point out that the sticker price on a car is not nearly as important as the overall cost of ownership over 5 years.
+Kelley Blue Book's 2015 5-Year Cost to Own survey points out that the sticker price on a car is not nearly as important as the overall cost of ownership over 60 months.

 So if you really want your wallet to smile on you, what brand would you buy that would give you the lowest cost of ownership?
-That would be Mazda, according to KBB's 5-Year Cost To Own Awards.
+That would be Subaru, according to KBB.

-Mazda has a lot of vehicles that are truly fun to drive but don't make it on the list of a lot of car buyers.
-If you're a luxury car buyer, Lexus is the brand that has a really low cost of ownership.
+However, if you're a luxury car buyer, Lincoln is the brand that has a really low cost of ownership.

 Leasing is all the rage in the auto industry again, but does it make sense for you to get into a car this way?